-Mohammed Bin Mahfoodh Alardhi is the Executive Chairman of Investcorp, leading the Firm’s activities across its global office network in New York, London, Riyadh, Bahrain, Abu Dhabi, Doha, Mumbai and Singapore.
+Mohammed Bin Mahfoodh Alardhi is the Executive Chairman of Investcorp, leading the Firm’s activities across its global office network in New York, London, Switzerland, Riyadh, Bahrain, Abu Dhabi, Doha, Mumbai, Beijing and Singapore.
 Prior to his appointment as Executive Chairman in 2015, Mr. Alardhi was a Board Director on Investcorp’s Board since 2008.

 Mr. Alardhi chairs Investcorp’s Executive Committee, Operating Committee and Investment Council.

 Since becoming Executive Chairman of Investcorp, Mr. Alardhi announced a new growth strategy aiming to more than double the Firm’s Assets Under Management (AUM) over the medium term.
 Under Mr. Alardhi’s mandate and new vision, to date, the Firm has increased its AUM to US $37.6 billion.